 Muscle imbalance is a common cause of tight quads in runners.
 This condition is caused when the hamstrings are much stronger than the quadriceps.
 Along with foam rolling, the recommendation is to add more quad-specific strength conditioning.

 Strained quadriceps is an actual injury, a tearing away of the quadriceps muscle fiber from the bone.
 This is most common in martial artists, but still appears in other athletes.

 How To Foam Roll Your Quads

 There are two main variations on foam rolling your quads: rolling both legs at the same time (the two leg variation) and rolling each leg individually (the single leg variation).
 Neither is better, per se, it’s really a matter of personal preference and what works best to release your fascia.
 If you’ve never used a foam roller before, or never foam rolled your quads, you might want to start with the two leg variation.
-It maintains an even pressure on both quads at the same time, distributing your weight onto to legs, and so it’s a little lighter.
-The single leg variation thereby exerts more pressure onto the fascia, so it’s better for those that have rolled their quads before, and know that their quads require harder pressure.
+It maintains an even pressure on both quads at the same time, distributing your weight onto two legs, and so it’s a little lighter.
+The single leg variation exerts more pressure onto the fascia, so it’s better for those that have rolled their quads before, and know that their quads require harder pressure.

 The Two Leg Variation